-On behalf of Hastings Law Firm P.C. posted in Hospital Negligence on Sunday, November 22, 2015.
+On behalf of Hastings Law Firm posted in Texas Lawyer for Defective Medical Device on Sunday, November 22, 2015.

 When Texas residents are admitted to hospitals, they typically hope to get better.
 Unfortunately, some patients end up worse off upon their discharge.
 In cases involving hospital negligence, additional medical treatment is often necessary.
 A woman in another state recently commenced a civil lawsuit based upon claims of medical negligence by filing a lawsuit.